voltrb/volt/Readme.md

 Section headers should start with a capital letter so as not to be confused with [controls](#controls).
 Section headers do not use close tags.
 If section headers are not provided, the body section is assumed.

+Section's help you split up different parts of the same content (title and body usually), but within the same file.

 ## Bindings

-Now that you understand the basics of ReactiveValue's, we can discuss bindings.
+One you understand the basics of ReactiveValue's, we can discuss bindings.
 In Volt, you code your views in a handlebar's like template language.
 Volt provides severial bindings, which handle rendering of something for you.
 Content bindings are anything inbetween { and }

 ### Content binding